US Census 2020

 Olivia counts.
 You count.
 Everyone counts, Elmhurst!

 When you respond to the census, you help Elmhurst get its fair share of the more than $675 billion per year in federal funds spent on schools, hospitals, roads, public works, and other vital programs.
 Federal funds, grants, and support to states, counties, and communities are based on population totals and breakdowns by sex, age, race, and other factors.
 The community beneﬁts most when the census counts everyone.
 Joe counts.
 You count.
 Everyone counts, Elmhurst.

 How do you respond to Census?
 Most households received their initial invitations to self-respond between March 12 & March 20th.
 After the initial invitation was received, households received up to an additional three mailings encouraging self-response.
-Beginning August 11, 2020 census takers will begin to visit homes that haven’t yet responded.You may choose to respond to the 2020 Census online, by phone, or by mail.
+Beginning August 11, 2020 census takers began to visit homes that haven’t yet self-responded.You may choose to respond to the 2020 Census online, by phone, or by mail.
 Responding online is the easiest and fastest way to complete the 2020 Census – it is safe and secure and available in 13 languages.

 It is important to know that the Census Bureau will not send unsolicited emails to request your participation in the 2020 Census.
 Further, during the 2020 Census, the Census Bureau will never ask for: